Judith Plaskow: Early life

-Throughout junior high and high school, Plaskow dreamed of becoming a rabbi, even though women rabbis were unheard of and opposed by many, including her own rabbi.
+Throughout junior high and high school, Plaskow hoped to become a rabbi, even though women rabbis were unheard of and opposed by many, including her own rabbi.
 However, she had her own reservations.
-She wanted to be a trailblazer but felt she couldn't as long as she wasn't certain she believed in God.
-Her life changed during a Neilah service on Yom Kippur when she realized she could get a doctorate in theology instead.
-She admits becoming a rabbi would've been much less work and she would've been the second ever female rabbi, but she says she was "born a theologian" and is now sure she made the right choice.
+She aimed to be a trailblazer but felt uncertain about her belief in God.
+A significant turning point occurred during a Ne’ila service on Yom Kippur when she realized the possibility of pursuing a doctorate in theology.
+Although she recognized that becoming a rabbi would have required less effort and would have made her the country's second female rabbi, she concluded that her path as a theologian aligned with her identity.

 Education

 Plaskow obtained her B.A. magna cum laude from Clark University in 1968 which included spending her junior year abroad at the University of Edinburgh.
 Edinburgh was her first experience of being one of very few Jewish people in a mainly Christian setting and showed her how she easily put Christian questions in the Jewish context.
 It made her more comfortable applying to Protestant theology programs after she graduated, a necessity due to the dearth of Jewish programs and lack of a religion department at Clark University.
-From there, she was trained in Protestant theology and earned her Ph.D from Yale Divinity School in 1975.
+From there, she was trained in Protestant theology and earned her Ph.D. from Yale Divinity School in 1975.
 Her dissertation was written at Concordia University while she was an adjunct and it was later published as Sex, Sin, and Grace: Women’s Experience and the Theologies of Reinhold Niebuhr and Paul Tillich.
 The subject was in line with her Protestant training, but she was mostly inspired by Valerie Saiving's 1960 article, "The Human Situation: a Feminist View" which echoed her concern that the lack of women in theology warped theological study.
 She sought out to build on Saiving's work by also analyzing Niebuhr and by attempting to reduce the article's gender essentialism, which is where she thought Saiving erred in her argument.
 She focused on interpreting how the Protestant doctrines of sin and grace related to women's experiences.